Telmisartan and Hydrochlorothiazide

-If you are not sure whether you should start taking APO-TELMISARTAN HCTZ , talk to your doctor.
+If you are not sure whether you should start taking this medicine, talk to your doctor.

 Before you start to take it

 Tell your doctor if you have allergies to any other medicines, foods, preservatives

-Tell your doctor if you have, or have had, any medical conditions, especially the following:
+Tell your doctor if you have or have had any of the following medical conditions:

 recent severe diarrhoea or vomiting

 If you have not told your doctor about any of the above, tell your doctor before you

 Taking other medicines

 Tell your doctor or pharmacist if you are taking any other medicines, including any

 that you get without a prescription from your pharmacy, supermarket or health food

-Some medicines and APO-TELMISARTAN HCTZ may interfere with each other.
+Some medicines and this one may interfere with each other.
 These include:

-medicines or salt substitutes which may increase your potassium levels
+medicines or salt substitutes which may increase your potassium levels (e.g. potassium

 strong pain killing medicines

-medicines for diabetes (oral tablets or capsules or insulin)
+medicines for diabetes (oral tablets or insulin)

 powder or granules used to help reduce cholesterol